Rocsg/Macros_ImageJ_AgroBio/README.md

 * Step 9 : compute the summary.
 Just run the macro as the previous ones.
 It generates a CSV at the end, right into the main folder of your experiment.
 It works only with some filename formats.
 Sylvie's is : 4_M_I_3_a.tif , and Paola's is 4_A2SB_10.tif .

 Interested in another file name formats ?
 Just write it down in the Step9 macro (ask to Romain)

+# How to update a dataset from V1 to V2 :

+* Changes 2_CortexROI to 2_AreaROI
+* Modify 5_LacunesIndices to 4_LacunesIndices
+* Make a backup copy of the raw data: copy the 1_Source folder into a 0_Raw folder
+* Edit pathProcessing in ImageJ/Macro :
+   -> for pathSource.txt, enter the path to the 0_Raw folder -> for pathProcessing.txt, specify the parent folder

+* Script 1 does not need to be used, it is just used to build the contour_endoderm intermediate object.
+If the experiment went well, the two target objects have already been generated (cortex_in and stele_out).

+* We run script 4 to check all the cortexes and stele.
+For each one that looks a bit odd, we note the name of the specimen, then we delete the file 2_AreaRoi/blabla_stele_out.zip, then we run Script_1 again to generate the corresponding endoderm, then Script_3 to calculate the cortex_in and stele_out, then we run Script 4 again to check.

+* If any contours have been modified (particularly cortex_in), delete 3_CellRoi/blabla.zip, and run Script 5 again, which will recalculate the segmentation.
+In all cases, running Script 5 will allow you to calculate convex-hulls, which were not present in version 1 (operations carried out before June 2023).

+* cortex_hullo must be generated